 The takeaway: fortification of staple foods, like flour, bread and cereals, has positive and negative results, which are all still being discerned.

 4. What’s better: Wholesome natural foods or cakes, cookies and pasta?

 Here is a very current controversy: a recent US study found a possible statistical correlation between women of reproductive age who eat few carbohydrates, and a slightly increased risk of NTDs.
 That was the message sent out by a press release about the study and amplified around the world by dozens of stories in the news media in February 2018.
 “Low-carb diets may increase the risk of birth defects” the headlines blared.

-The study compared the diets of mothers of some 1,600 U.S. births with NTDs to 9,500 births without birth defects between 1998 and 2011.
-It concluded that mothers eating lower carb (and thus not consuming much fortified flour products) had a slightly higher risk of NTDs.
-That means the researchers were potentially implying that since woman who eat low carb are not exposed to flours and processed foods fortified with folic acid, they would in essence be better off eating a diet high in cakes, breads, pastries, pasta and cookies than an unprocessed whole food diet of vegetables, eggs, dairy products, and meat.
+The study compared the diets of mothers of 1,600 US births with NTDs to the diets of mothers of 9,500 births without birth defects between 1998 and 2011.
+It concluded that mothers eating lower carb (and thus not consuming many fortified flour products) had a slightly higher risk of NTDs.
+That means the researchers were potentially implying that since women who eat a low-carb diet are not exposed to flours and processed foods fortified with folic acid, they would in essence be better off eating a diet high in cakes, breads, pastries, pasta and cookies than an unprocessed whole food diet of vegetables, eggs, dairy products, and meat.

 When the news broke, both we here at Diet Doctor and Dr. Zöe Harcombe pointed out the significant methodological, statistical, and analytical flaws of the observational study (that fundamentally can’t prove cause and effect).

 The study was “fundamentally flawed in a number of ways,” noted Harcombe in her blog.
 “The study could not make the conclusion that it did.”